bushfire buddy hero 2

 Process

-2. Create hypothetical product to answer challenge statement.
+2. Create product concept to answer challenge statement

-Bushfire Buddy is a tablet application which allows families to plan safe travel during bushfire season by using fire analytics to generate routing and accommodation options, air quality predictions, and travel activity suggestions.
+Bushfire Buddy is a tablet application which allows families to plan safe travel during bushfire season.
+Using fire analytics, Bushfire Buddy is able to generate routing and accommodation options, air quality predictions, and travel activity suggestions.

 Personas & context Scenarios